fjossinet/Rfam-for-RNArtist/README.md

 ### With the library [RNArtistCore](https://github.com/fjossinet/RNArtistCore)

 This library is one of the components making RNArtist.
 It provides the drawing engine to plot an RNA secondary structure.
 RNArtistCore can also be used standalone, from the commandline.
-Wihtout the advantages of the script editor in RNArtist, you will need to use a text editor to modify your script.
+Without the advantages of the script editor in RNArtist, you will need to use a text editor to modify your script.
 Then you will need to type the following command to run it:

  ```